-Records of the Historic Buildings and Monuments Commission for England (English Heritage)
+Catalogue description Records created or inherited by the Historic Buildings and Monuments Commission for England

 Records of the Historic Buildings and Monuments Commission for England.

 Reports of the Ancient Monuments Laboratory: FM 1.

 County lists of scheduled monuments: FM 2.

 Historic Buildings Advisory Committee minutes and papers: FM 3.

 Historic Buildings and Monuments Commission for England: Commission: Agendas, Minutes and Papers: FM 13.

 Cathedrals and Churches Advisory Committee (CCAC): FM 17.

 London Advisory Committee (LAC): Agendas, Minutes and Papers: FM 18